Pedestrians crossing. Pixabay image.

 (click image to expand)

-On the other hand, Stellantis’ retail sales in Canada totaled over 169,000 units, while that in Mexico totaled 74,000 in fiscal 2022.
+On the other hand, Stellantis’ retail sales in Canada totaled only 130,000 units in fiscal year 2024, while idelivery n Mexico totaled 94,000 in the same period.

-For example, Stellantis saw its vehicle sales plummet from 2.2 million units in 2018 to 1.5 million units in 2022, representing a decline of over 30% for the five years.
+Stellantis’ vehicle sales have significantly declined in the U.S. and Canada since 2018.
+For example, Stellantis saw its vehicle sales plummeting from 2.2 million units in 2018 to 1.3 million units as of 2024, representing a decline of over 40% in six years.

 A similar trend occurs in Canada.
-Sales have declined from 225,000 vehicles in 2018 to 169,000 in 2022, representing a drop of 25% over the five years.
+Sales in this country have declined from 225 thousand vehicles in 2018 to a record low of 130 thousand as of 2024, down 40% over six years.

-Vehicle Sales In The U.S., Canada And Mexico In Percentage
+Vehicle Sales In The U.S., Canada, And Mexico In Percentage

 Stellantis-vehicle-sales-in-the-U.S.-Canada-and-Mexico-in-percentage